tanish2k09/KLapse-Livedisplay/README.md

 # KLapse - A kernel level livedisplay module

 ### What is it?
-Kernel-based Lapse ("K-Lapse") is a linear RGB scaling module that 'shifts' RGB based on time (of the day/selected by user).
+Kernel-based Lapse ("K-Lapse") is a linear RGB scaling module that 'shifts' RGB based on time (of the day/selected by user), or (since v2.0) brightness.
 This concept is inspired from LineageOS (formerly known as 'CyanogenMod') ROM's feature "livedisplay" which also changes the display settings (RGB, hue, temperature, etc) based on time.

-### Why did I decide to make this?
-Tell me a story.
+### Why did you decide to make this?
+(Tell me a story).
 I (personally) am a big fan of the livedisplay feature found on LineageOS ROM.
 I used it every single day, since Android Lollipop.
 Starting from Android Nougat, a native night mode solution was added to AOSP and it felt like livedisplay was still way superior, thanks to its various options (you could say it spoiled me, sure).
 I also maintained a kernel (Venom kernel) for the device I was using at that time.